griefertroll101/Yaml-model-files-for-LMS/README.md

-# Issue regarding some Model
+# Issue regarding two models
 Qwen3.5-4B and GLM-4.5-Air are affected, still usable but just "duplicated".

 I believe it has to do with how the internal code treats something but I can't do anything about that.